amagallo/amagallo/README.md

 ### 🔢 Purely Functional Hashing

 - Interactive console application in Haskell implementing a hash table based on Mersenne primes
-- Built custom big integer API with boolean lists and Karatsuba multiplication
+- Built custom **big integer API** with boolean lists and using Karatsuba multiplication
-- Implemented optimized Lucas-Lehmer test for prime verification
+- Implemented optimized **Lucas-Lehmer test** for prime verification
 - Integrated advanced remainder algorithms specific for Mersenne-like numbers
-- Used balanced trees as array substitutes to achieve logarithmic-time access
+- Used **balanced trees** as array substitutes to achieve logarithmic-time access

 > *“This project brought me close to the edge where theory meets implementation — making number theory executable, and purity performant.”*

 ### ⛏ Mining Game Programming

-- Console-based mining game in C++ for Windows, rendered entirely in ANSI-colored ASCII
+- Console-based mining game in C++ for Windows, rendered entirely in **ANSI-colored** ASCII
-- Rebuilt UI with escape sequences for a dynamic retro feel
+- Rebuilt UI with escape sequences for a dynamic **retro feel**
 - Designed full player-facing interface with authentication, score tracking, and session persistence
 - Gameplay featured gem collection, obstacles, gravity-based physics, TNT clearing, and strategic scoring
 - Switchable board sizes enabled different cognitive perspectives for level solving